The Official Website of Evergreen Park

 The Park - while still staying true to its agriculture roots with an annual Agri-Show, Rodeos, Chuckwagon Races, Live Horse Racing and indoor and outdoor accommodations for horses and other farm-related animals – now offers a huge selections of options, and buildings, for a multitude of events.

-A variety of halls, convention/conference facilities, paved parking, pavilions, riding trails, fully licensed restaurant and lounge (open 363 days a week from 10 a.m. to 1 a.m.), family restaurant and other special features, like a 2,700 seat grandstand and what is regarded as one of the best race tracks in Canada, create a unique, picturesque and versatile setting for any event - all just minutes south of downtown Grande Prairie!
+A variety of halls, convention/conference facilities, paved parking, pavilions, riding trails, fully licensed restaurant and lounge (open 363 days a week from 10 a.m. to 1 a.m.), family restaurant and other special features, like a 2,700 seat grandstand and what is regarded as one of the best race tracks in Canada (called J.D.A.
+Raceway), create a unique, picturesque and versatile setting for any event - all just minutes south of downtown Grande Prairie!

 If you are interested in renting one of our many facilities for a wedding, convention, company meeting, concert or planning a major outdoor event that can cater to upwards of 10,000 people we have what you need.